adobe/spectrum-web-components/packages/textfield/textarea.md

             id="story-4"
             multiline
             placeholder="Enter your name"
             value="By default the text area has a fixed height and will scroll when text entry goes beyond the available space.
-With the use of the `grows` attribute the text area will grow to accomidate the full content of the element."
+With the use of the `grows` attribute the text area will grow to accommodate the full content of the element."
         ></sp-textfield>
     </div>
     <div>